someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 Setup individual components
 ===========================

 The :ref:`quickstart` guide used our Docker image.
-This tutorial will set up the individual components that make up a resoto environment.
+This tutorial will set up the individual components that make up a Resoto environment.

 In this setup guide we're showing you three things:
     #. how to prepare your environment
-    #. how to install each resoto component
+    #. how to install each Resoto component
     #. how to run & access each component

 All the installation will take place in your home directory ``~/resoto/``.
 Choose a different ``INSTALL_PREFIX`` below if you prefer another location.